 The study shows that students believe they will probably use social media in their professional lives as social workers in the future.
 Nevertheless, the challenges associated with using social media paves the way for better cooperation in general.
 Cooperation could also facilitate collaboration with children, adolescents and/or parents about other matters.
+The study revealed that the students used Facebook to participate in groups to develop their own competence.
 Through more training on social media for professional use, the students will to be able to further exploit the manoeuvrability that arises from using the social media platforms they already use.
 One of the challenges of social media in general is the huge amount of information available.
+It is not difficult to use social media, but a lot of work is involved with the quality assurance of information.
 It is necessary to be aware of who is conveying what and where, and the type of information that is presented within various social fields.
-This also corresponds with earlier research [23].
+This also corresponds with earlier research (Enjorlas et al., 2013).
 The digital networks and cooperation resulted in innovation, creativity and competence enhancement.
 This is extremely important for the further development of the students in their training as social workers, so they can cooperate with other professions and put innovation back into the field again.
 The introduction of digital solutions into the study programme contributed towards spreading knowledge about the use of technology in social work.
 In this way, the innovation contributes to cultivation of the competence social workers will need in years to come.
 Social work is a female-dominated occupation.
 The development of digital networks will contribute towards forums for women in occupations involving children and adolescents.
-This will help reinforce unity and network building for women in the occupation and provide inspiration for more women to be employed in leading positions in both private and state-owned companies, and organisations.
+This will help reinforce unity and network building for women in the occupation and provide inspiration for more women to be employed in leading positions in both private and stateowned companies, and organisations.